MohammedAnwar2/ecommerce-app/README.md

 ### **Seamless Navigation Between Listing and Details 🔄**

-With **Electronic Store**, you can easily switch between browsing products and viewing detailed information!
+With **Ecommerce App**, you can easily switch between browsing products and viewing detailed information!

 - **From Listing to Details:** Simply tap on a product in the list to instantly see more details! 📱🛍️
 - **Back to Listing:** Return to your previous search or category without losing your place! 🔙